 In addition, Georgia landlords have a duty to exercise ordinary care to prevent foreseeable third-party criminal attacks on tenants, according to the Georgia Department of Community Affairs.
 Although not all crime can be prevented, certain measures could be taken to deter it.

 For instance, if you notify your landlord of a broken parking lot light, he or she should address the issue.
 If the light is not fixed in a reasonable amount of time after being notified of the outage and you are assaulted in the parking lot, a skilled personal injury attorney could say your landlord is liable.
 An attorney could argue had the light been repaired the criminals would not have committed the crime.

 Just as tenants should be protected in an apartment complex or any sort of housing, so should their visitors, according to Georgia law.
 Landlords have a duty to make the premises safe, this includes for those who do not live on the property.

 If a friend of a tenant was injured on the premises while visiting, he or she could hold the landlord liable.
 For example, if the friend fell down the stairs after the handrail had been reported as faulty, he or she could seek damages.

 If the apartment complex or the landlord failed to adequately secure the property, it can be liable.
 This also includes third-party crime, such as violent attacks.
 To show liability of the apartment owner under Georgia premises liability law, the injured party must prove:

-Contact Balams Law Group if you have been injured because of a landlord's negligence.
-Premises liability attorney Emanuel Balams will fight to get you the compensation you deserve.
-You should not have to bear the burden of medical bills because of another person's negligence.
+Contact The Balams Firm if you have been injured because of a landlord’s negligence.
+Premises liability attorney ReShea Balams will fight to get you the compensation you deserve.
+You should not have to bear the burden of medical bills because of another person’s negligence.
 Call (404) 445-2005 to schedule a free case evaluation.